forksbot/aioli/docs/extensions.rst

 About
 =====

+To make use of a third-party Aioli Package, the Package itself and its dependencies needs to be explicitly registered with the Application.

 The typical Aioli extension-type *Package* manages one or more :ref:`service-docs` objects, provides an API of its own, and may contain :ref:`controller-docs` code as well.